SynthLauncher/NetCpp/README.md

-# NetCpp - HTTP Library by SynthLauncher ORG
+# NetCpp - HTTP Library by SynthLauncher

 **NetCpp** is a free and open-source C++ library designed to simplify HTTP requests and responses.
 Built with versatility and ease of use in mind, this library provides a foundation for handling HTTP communication in your applications.